neilyang2005/qingyang-unt-homepage/README.md

 - **2024 Most Cited Researchers**: Dr. Yang was recognized as one of the world’s most cited researchers, a testament to his impactful contributions to the field of computer science and engineering.
 - **UNT College of Engineering Research Award (2022)**: Awarded for his exceptional research in autonomous vehicle technologies and wireless communication.
+- **Tech Titans of the Future** Dr. Yang was nominated as one finalist of the Tech Titans of the Future 2021.

 ---